ScorchingShade/Vulnerous/README.md

 ### Upcoming
 > Wider Encryption support to be added soon for the Encryptor!
 > More modules to be added!
+> New UPDATE COMING SOON!
+Integration with Vulnerous-web!
+An awesome complete web app vulnerability scanner tool modeled on Rapidscan!

 ## Suites